SerratedGrin/Elk-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+No configuration was performed manually, which is advantageous because the process eliminates potential human error and makes the process significantly more efficient - particularly while utilizing a bash script to establish multiple configurations with one command.
+There are, however, specific elements that will need to be modified to accurately configure according to the parameters of the topology (virtual networks and their respective IP addresses and/or subnets, as was modified in this particular case for the filebeat-config.yml).

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._